bcmichael/RNMR-Docs/docs/command/full_command.md

 factor can either be set with the `LB` command or by entering the line broadening factor as a parameter with the `EM` or `GM` commands.
 Thus, `EM 1`, `GM 1`, and `LB 1` all set the line broadening factor to 1.0 for subsequent apodizations.

-`LB` has one parameter, lb, which is the line broadening factor, expressed in the current default frequency unit.
-This unit is set by the command `UNIT /FREQ /DFLT` and can be any frequency unit except PPM.
+`LB` has one parameter, lb, which is the line broadening factor, expressed in the current frequency units unless that unit is ppm in which case it is in the default frequency units.
 If lb is omitted, RNMR will prompt for it with the current line broadening factor as the default. the line broadening factor must be between -1000 and 1000.
 ## LCK
 Enable or disable lock feedback loop